At a glance: Super Tuesday states and delegate counts

 Sanders won Vermont and secured at least 10 of its delegates, with Biden winning at least five.

-Sanders has represented Vermont in Congress for decades and was expected to win easily.
+Sanders has represented the state in Congress for decades and was expected to win easily.

 Delegate count: 6

 Bloomberg won American Samoa and will secure at least four delegates.
-U.S. Representative Tulsi Gabbard won a single delegate, her first in the primary contest.
+U.S. Representative Tulsi Gabbard of Hawaii won a single delegate, her first in the primary contest.

 The U.S. Pacific Ocean territory held a single caucus to allocate its delegates.